Vanipreet/Automated_Fund_Monthly_Reconciliation/README.md

 11. Add few new transactions in either the Bank statmenet or broker statement sheets ()
 12. Go through the summary sheet for this new recon sheet

+# Forward

+This macro is a starting step for Monthly Reconciliation of fund/ portfolio, utilizing some tweaks this can accurately fulfil Monthly calculation requirement.

+However the bigger picture is that instead of making this macro to work on a single fund, it can be accurately "Looped" for multiple funds.

+This macro can be accurately mapped to incorporate Daily/ Weekly/ Quarterly and Annual reconciliations as well.

+If this macro is to run on windows system, "Task Scheduler" can be utilized to automatically update the input files at a precribed time from the source drive and also to automatically run this macro so monthly reconciliation can be calculated without any human intervention.
+(Apple systems might also have something similar to task scheduler that can be utilized)